 High precision physics at the LHC, especially in its high-luminosity era [1-3], will demand the inclusion of electroweak corrections in the computation of theoretical predictions for hard processes [4].
 This requires an extension of the set of proton parton distribution functions (PDFs).
 In particular a photon PDF has to be provided, and evolution equations need to be supplemented with QED splitting functions.
 The photon PDF enables the inclusion of photon-initiated processes, which typically are enhanced in the high-mass and large transverse-momentum tails of the distributions.
 In principle, at high-enough scales, proton PDFs should also include PDFs for leptons [5], gauge bosons [6] and indeed for the full set of 52 standard model fields [7], or even new hypothetical particles such as dark photons [8].
+Even at the LHC lepton PDFs are needed in searches for leptoquarks [9] or exotic resonances that couple to leptons [10].
 However, in practice, the main requirement of current precision physics at the LHC is the availability of PDF sets that also include a photon PDF, that mixes upon combined QED×QCD evolution with the standard quark and gluon PDFs.
 We will henceforth refer to such PDF sets as "QED PDFs".

-Initial attempts at the construction of QED PDF sets relied on models for the photon PDF at the initial evolution scale [9,10].
-A first data-driven determination of QED PDFs, based on a fit using the NNPDF2.3 methodology [11, 12], resulted in a photon PDF with large uncertainties.
-The fact that determining the photon PDF from the data yields a result affected by large uncertainties was more recently confirmed in determinations based on fitting to the data PDFs with a fixed functional forms within the xFITTER methodology [13] applied to high-mass ATLAS Drell-Yan distributions [14].
+Initial attempts at the construction of QED PDF sets relied on models for the photon PDF at the initial evolution scale [11,12].
+A first data-driven determination of QED PDFs, based on a fit using the NNPDF2.3 methodology [13,14], resulted in a photon PDF with large uncertainties.
+The fact that determining the photon PDF from the data yields a result affected by large uncertainties was more recently confirmed in determinations based on fitting to the data PDFs with a fixed functional forms within the xFITTER methodology [15] applied to high-mass ATLAS Drell-Yan distributions [16].

 A breakthrough in the determination of QED PDFs was achieved in 2016 in Refs.
-[15,16] (see also related results in Refs.
-[17,18]), where it was shown that the photon PDF can be computed perturbatively in QED, given as input the proton structure functions at all scales, from the elastic $(Q^2 \rightarrow 0)$ to the deep-inelastic $(Q^2 \rightarrow \infty)$ regimes - the so-called LuxQED method.
-Since then, this LuxQED framework has been the basis of all QED PDF sets [19-23].
+[17,18] (see also related results in Refs.
+[19,20]), where it was shown that the photon PDF can be computed perturbatively in QED, given as input the proton structure functions at all scales, from the elastic $(Q^2 \to 0)$ to the deep-inelastic $(Q^2 \to \infty)$ regimes - the so-called LuxQED method.
+Since then, this LuxQED framework has been the basis of all QED PDF sets [21-25].